Sunday, February 17th - Septuagesima Sunday - Flight into Egypt

-Tuesday, April 18th - St Apollonius M
+Tuesday, February 19th - St Gabinus M

 We welcome anyone who maybe be visiting Our Lady of the Snow Catholic Church.
 Please feel free to ask any questions and join us after Mass for our usual socializing.
 You are welcome to browse through any of our literature.
 Extra head coverings and Missals are at the back of the church.
 Remember, Holy Communion may only be received by Catholics who observe the Traditional teachings of the Catholic Church, are in the state of sanctifying grace, and have completed a three hour fast.

 Please observe the rules of modesty as posted at the back of the church, out of respect for Our Lord and His Church.

 Please follow the dress code for our church - Women and girls please wear dresses/skirts and head coverings; and men please wear dress slacks to Mass.
 Please be sure all clothing is modest and meet Catholic standards.

 - "Must read" for all young Catholics especially!
 Vatican II Exposed by our Radecki twin-priests is available in our bookstore.
 This 850 page book tells in very concise language who, when, what, where & how the new Conciliar Church was formed.
 Though it focuses on the events of the last 150 years, it shows how these are necessarily linked to what occurred during the Protestant Reformation.
 It thoroughly explains the 1960's council in the Vatican, session by session, and will inform its readers as to the hidden, cunning attempt to destroy the Catholic Church from within.

 - Visit the Bookstore!
 New inventory all the time!
 Bibles, Missals, scapulars, rosaries, books, 2019 calendars.
 Also, parishioners old and new, come to bookstore for King Soopers cards.

 - Saturday March 9th, Fr.
 Benedict Hughes will preach a Lenten Retreat.
 Further details will be sent out.
 Lenten Retreat flyer